PILIX123/adventofcode2022/README.md

 #### day 10

 i guess ill look into this one
+WOOOOO we did it, i didnt think this setup would work